francescabarnes/advanced-queries/SQL-questionnaire.md

 solution: `1427944.97`

-### 44) What was our most profitable year ever (based on shipping date), considering all shipped & resolved orders? ---check
+### 44) What was our most profitable year ever (based on shipping date), considering all shipped & resolved orders?

 ```
-SELECT YEAR(shippedDate)
-FROM orders
-WHERE status IN ('shipped', 'resolved') AND YEAR(shippedDate) IN (
-    SELECT YEAR(shippedDate)
-    FROM orders
-    WHERE status IN ('shipped', 'resolved')
-    GROUP BY YEAR(shippedDate)
-    ORDER BY SUM('quantityOrdered' * 'priceEach') DESC
-);

 ```

 solution: `<your solution here>`

-### 45) How much revenue did we make on in our most profitable year ever (based on shipping date), considering all shipped & resolved orders? ---check
+### 45) How much revenue did we make on in our most profitable year ever (based on shipping date), considering all shipped & resolved orders?

 ```